 While New Mexico’s biggest city, Albuquerque, is well known for being the site of the world’s largest hot air balloon festival, the place where Bugs Bunny realized he should have made a left turn, and the real-world setting for Breaking Bad, the Land of Enchantment’s second-largest city is less famous.

-Located about 4 hours south of Albuquerque on Interstate 25, Las Cruces sits just north of the United States border with Mexico.
-A fertile agricultural region along the Rio Grande framed by the Organ Mountains, Las Cruces is the former stomping grounds of outlaw Billy the Kid and the present-day home to New Mexico State University.
+Located in the Mesilla Valley, about 4 hours south of Albuquerque on Interstate 25, the city of Las Cruces sits just north of the United States border of Juarez, Mexico.
+A fertile agricultural region along the Rio Grande framed by Organ Mountain views, Las Cruces is the former stomping grounds of outlaw Billy the Kid and the present-day home to New Mexico State University.

-Here are nine things to do in beautiful Las Cruces.
+Here are ten things to do in beautiful Las Cruces.

-1. Mosey Through The New Mexico Farm And Ranch Heritage Museum
+1. New Mexico Farm & Ranch Heritage Museum

 From the Native Americans to the chile, cotton, pecan, and dairy farmers of today, the New Mexico Farm and Ranch Heritage Museum explores 3,000 years of agricultural history in the Rio Grande Valley.
 The exhibits offer fun interaction for visitors of all ages, and the demonstrations make this one of my favorite places to go in Las Cruces.
 You can watch a dairy cow being milked, fiber being spun into yarn, and a blacksmith pounding out a horseshoe.